2 Chronicles 30:21

 Nehemiah 8:17

-The whole assembly who had returned from exile made booths and lived in them.
+The whole assembly that had returned from exile made booths and lived in them.
 From the days of Joshua son of Nun until that day, the Israelites had not celebrated like this.
 And there was great rejoicing.

 Treasury of Scripture